Benjamin Franklin is famous for saying “a penny saved is a penny earned”. But what, exactly, did he mean?

 Enter the amount of money you will be investing, or have already saved or invested in your account.
 This is the starting point to calculate your future investment growth.

 This is the amount of money you wish to invest on a regular basis.
 While the amount you actually invest may vary, this number should be the average of all your periodic deposits over the life of the investment.

 For example, if you wish to invest $100 per month, input the number $100.

 Enter the frequency of your regular deposits.
 It can be yearly, semi-annually, quarterly, or monthly.
 If you plan to make weekly deposits, just multiply the deposit amount by 4.333 and set the frequency to monthly.

 Enter the annual rate of return you expect on your investment over the entire term.
 For example, the S&P 500 index has returned an average of over 10% per year over the past 90+ years.

 Enter the frequency of compounding, which should be provided by the bank or other financial institution where your investment will be held.
 The calculator gives you a choice between yearly, semi-annually, quarterly, monthly, and daily.
 Most investment returns are compounded on an annual basis, so leave this be if you’re not sure.

-Use the slide bar to enter the number of years you’ll hold that particular investment.
-You can enter anywhere from one year to 35 years.
+Use the slider to enter the number of years you’ll hold that particular investment.
+You can enter anywhere from one year to 100 years.